Komodo/KomodoEdit/README.txt

   as well.

 - Xcode.
 Install the latest one (avoid Xcode 2.0, though).

   <http://developer.apple.com/tools/download/>

   Be sure to install the Cross-Development SDKs, which is only available by choosing a Customized build in the Xcode installer.

 - MacPorts (<http://www.macports.org/>).

-  (Note: Fink works too but most of the build testing and instructions is done with MacPorts.)
+  (Note: Fink may work too but most of the build testing and instructions is done with MacPorts.)

 - libIDL-2.0 >= 0.8.0.
 Once you have MacPorts installed you need just run::